-"The BMW 6 Series Gran Coupe is stylish and fun to drive offering a level fuel efficiency few four-seater GT cars can match."
+"The BMW 6 Series GC is stylish and fun to drive, offering a level fuel efficiency few four-seater GT cars can't match."

 The BMW 6 Series Gran Coupe is a luxurious four-door saloon with the stylish design of a coupe.
 Designed to rival the Mercedes-Benz CLS and Audi A7, the Gran Coupe is based on the 6 Series Coupe, but is stretched to accommodate an extra set of doors and create more legroom in the rear and a far larger boot.
 All engines provide impressive performance while the 640d is capable of returning fuel consumption of over 50mpg.